 The growth cycle of hair goes through 3 phases – Anagen, the 1st phase, lasting between 2 and 6 years, Catagen, the 2nd phase and where hair is turned into Keratin.
 Telogen is the 3rd stage of the cycle and this is when hair sheds, starting once again with the anagen phase.

 If amino acids aren’t sufficiently supplied to the cells of the hair follicles, Keratin levels drop, leading to reduced hair growth.

 The body uses some 22 amino acids to assist with protein building in the body.
 These proteins are important as they serve as hormones, enzymes and neurotransmitters, and form into tissues, muscles and organs.
 Nine of these amino acids are considered essential as they aren’t synthesized in the body, but they can either be ingested from the diet or from supplements.

 An important, insoluble protein, Keratin is made from many amino acids, the most abundant of these being cystine which gives hair much of its strength.

 It is why there are many manufacturers that make Keratin treatments which they claim will improve the hairs’ condition.
 They incorporate sulfur containing amino acids into the products, knowing that keratin is a key structural protein of hair and nails.
-The bring out keratin supplements with sulfurated amino acids, vitamins and minerals.
+The bring out supplements with sulfurated amino acids, vitamins and minerals.